jank-lang/jank/book/src/jank-build/packaging-source-lib.md

 Our headers will be in the `include` directory and, in this case, our libraries will be in `lib64`.
 These may end up being named different things on your machine, too.
-That's be flexibility of the jank build system: all of this is handled by CMake and then the jank build system just connects the dots.
+That's the flexibility of the jank build system: all of this is handled by CMake and then the jank build system just connects the dots.

 Speaking of which, let's wrap this up by writing some raylib code!